OSINTELProject/Rblogdown/content/post/post (1).md

----
-categories:
-- Hugo
-date: "2019-05-10"
++++
+title = "Create new hugo theme" date = "2019-05-10"
+tags = ["tutorial"]
+categories = ["Hugo"]
-description: A brief summary for the post 1.
+description = "A brief summary for the post 1.
 And this is slightly longer than the others.
 And this one also has three sentences.
-Nevermind, this one actually has four sentences.
+Nevermind, this one actually has four sentences." mainImage = "images/post1/post1_skyline.jpeg" mainImageThumbnail = "images/post1/post1_skyline_tn.jpeg" mainImageCaption = "Awesome Caption *Here*"
-mainImage: images/post1/post1_skyline.jpeg
-mainImageCaption: Awesome Caption *Here*
-mainImageThumbnail: images/post1/post1_skyline_tn.jpeg
-tags:
-- tutorial
-title: Create new hugo theme
----
++++

 The `hugo new theme` command will scaffold the beginnings of a new theme for you to get you on your way.